m3trik/pythontk/docs/README.md

 example use-case:
 ```
 from pythontk import Iter #import a class from the package.
+# the class `Iter` holds all the iterable related functions.
 Iter.filterList([0, 1, 2, 3, 2], [1, 2, 3], 2) #returns: [1, 3]
 ```
 ```